edignot/edignot/README.md

 ---

+#### OTHER PROJECTS
-OTHER PROJECTS ( [Turing software and design school](https://turing.io/) was a 7+ month immerse project based learning coding program, where I've spent 1500+hrs learning different technologies, working on solo, paired and team projects. )
+[Turing software and design school](https://turing.io/) was a 7+ month immerse project based learning coding program, where I've spent 1500+hrs learning different technologies, working on solo, paired and team projects.
+Each project was built implementing technologies I was learning at that time, listed by date

 Nature Office
 <br/>